taneem77/Neural-Networks/README.md

 # Status

-**Current stage:** Single-layer perceptron with a complete CLI-based training, prediction, and evaluation workflow, extended with a working Linux kernel-space inference prototype.
+**Current stage:** Single-layer perceptron with a complete CLI-based training, prediction, and evaluation workflow, extended with a working Linux kernel-space inference prototype and a functioning user-space ↔ kernel-space communication bridge.

 ```text
 Perceptron Fundamentals